Visheshbhatia69/Textbased-Connect4/README.md

 * Tie detection when the board is full
 * Move-by-move history stored during the game
 * Automatic CSV export of all moves with timestamp
-* Fully interactive text-based interface
+* Fully interactive GUI interface using Tkinter
 * No external dependencies (uses only Python standard library)

 # Project Structure (as of LAST PUSH)